Design for Each and Every Learner: Universal Design for Learning Modules

 Part 2: Try it

-Now that you have built some background about the vision of UDL, expert learning, variability, and clear goals and flexible pathways, it is time to try to implement an idea in your work.
-As you implement your idea, be sure to observe and record what you see in student learning in Your UDL Journal.
-You can share this idea and what you observed with colleagues.
+Now that you have built some background, it is time to implement an idea in your work.
+Record what you observe in student learning in Your UDL Journal.
+Share ideas and observations with colleagues.

 Part 3: Reflect and Connect